 There are numerous exciting cities throughout the U.S., each filled with vibrant culture, thriving nightlife, outdoor adventures, and fine dining.
 However, there are still plenty of places in America where excitement is lacking and boredom rules.

-Here are the 15 most boring cities in the country, as ranked by FinanceBuzz.
+Here are the 15 most boring cities in the country, as ranked by this FinanceBuzz study.
 Our scoring criteria included factors such as population makeup, culinary scene, access to outdoor adventures, nightlife, and recreational activities.

 Tulsa, Oklahoma – 23.3

 Tulsa has a vibrant history, but it falls short in nightlife and culinary diversity by quite a bit.
-With fewer than five music venues per 100,000 people, there's very little going on.
+It also is ranked low for its availability of outdoor activities and general things to do.

 Colorado Springs, Colorado – 23.1